sykes14596/Data_Science_Portfolio/README.md

 A wide range of models were implemented and the effect of scaling data was investigated.
 The most accurate model, based on its Root Mean Squared Error (RMSE), was a Random Forest Regressor trained and tested on the scaled version of the dataset.
 The model achieved an R2 score of 96.4% and a RMSE of £1858.

 * Dealt with erroneous data points across each of the independent variables.
-* Appied a logarithmic transform of numerical features to reduce skewness.
+* Applied a logarithmic transform of numerical features to reduce skewness.
 * Range of model types built to practice producing the code required to implement them.
 * Chose 2 different metrics for analysing model performance.
 * Scaling data seemed to affect model performance in varying ways depending on the model used.